cookedsteak/darktrain/README.md

 ## Use

-1. Get ready for your data-sets(Annotations + JPEGImages) and place them following the structure of `training_example` directory.
+1. Get ready for your data-sets(Annotations + JPEGImages + JPEGImages_val) and place them following the structure of `training_example` directory.

 2. Make your own `classes` file and name it as `classes.names`.

 3. Copy a `.cfg` file and adjust some parameters.

 5. Prepare a pre-trained model(darknet53.cnv.74).

+* JPEGImages_val is a validation directory, if you don't have validation images, just put some training images inside.

 Once we finished our preparation: